 That was the moment I realized I was no longer observing this life.
 I was living it.
 Counting.
 Calculating.
 Choosing.

-After 22 rides, spread across two weeks of heat, sweat, dust, and aching limbs, riding under the sun and through traffic while exhaustion settled into my bones, I earned ₹892.81.
+After 22 rides, spread across two weeks of heat, sweat, dust, and aching limbs while exhaustion settled into my bones, I earned ₹892.81.

 The real warriors are not the ones who speak about hard work from comfort.